 One simple caveat.
 Once you act to dissolve and complete the process, you cannot operate the business as a business, other than for winding down.

 2. Certificate filing.
-File a certificate of dissolution with the state of organization and with all states in which the business is qualified to do business.
+File a certificate of dissolution with the state of the organization and with all states in which the business is qualified to do business.
 Some states require this filing prior to notifying creditors and others require filing after notification.
 Some states also require tax clearance and the payment of those taxes before dissolution can occur.
-If the business does not have the money to pay these taxes, you can avoid this whole process and just walk away from the formal dissolution process and elect to deal with the demand letters and mail that follows, all of which will eventually stop despite the dire warnings other providers in our industry make.
+If the business lacks the funds to cover these taxes, there's an alternative: skip the formal dissolution process and be prepared to address the subsequent demand letters and mail.
+Despite the alarming warnings from others in our industry, these communications will eventually cease.

 Here is a short list in this respect:

-- Make final federal tax deposits.
-Have your accountant use the Electronic Federal Tax Paying System (EFTPS) in this respect to immediately pay the amounts due an provide an electronic and irrefutable record of payment.
+• Make final federal tax deposits.
+Have your accountant use the Electronic Federal Tax Paying System (EFTPS) in this respect to immediately pay the amounts due and to provide an electronic and irrefutable record of payment.

 Notification allows the recipient to assert a claim and allows the business to contest or negotiate a settlement amount.
 In the notice, confirm the cessation of business, give a return mailing address, set out a deadline for filing, and list what you consider to be the basic points for a valid claim.